IsaacCheng9/machine-learning-in-chess/README.md

 learning to understand patterns in chess games over the scale of millions of games.

+Ranked 1st in the cohort for undergraduate projects, with a final grade of 85%.

 Supervisor: Chico Camargo

 ## Project Description